 With the results, the researchers computed a national stress index which was simply the percentage of a country’s population who answered yes.
 The average was 33%, with index scores being the highest in the Philippines at 67% and the lowest in Mauritania at 5%.

-Each nation’s stress index was compared to other variables such as the nations life expectancy and GDP.
-The most surprising find was the fact that the researchers identified a positive correlation between each nations’ stress index and its overall well being.
-Here’s a summary of the findings quoted from The Upside of Stress:
+Each nation’s stress index was then compared to other variables such as the nation’s life expectancy and GDP.
+The most surprising find was that the researchers identified a positive correlation between each nation’s stress index and its overall well being.

-In contrast, the researchers reported that among individuals who appeared to be the most unhappy, experiencing high levels of shame and anger and low levels of joy, ‘there was a notable lack of stress.’ ” [p65; Kelly McGonigal, The Upside of Stress]
+In contrast, the researchers reported that among individuals who appeared to be the most unhappy, experiencing high levels of shame and anger and low levels of joy, ‘there was a notable lack of stress.”

 Many harbor the notion that they would be happier if there was less stress in their lives.
 However, research suggests the contrary: People are generally happier when they are busy and engaged with life, even when thrust with more responsibility than they would otherwise choose.

-Moreover, even when the stress that we’re experiencing does not seem meaningful, it can trigger within us, the desire to find meaning as McGonigal clarifies:
+Moreover, even when the stress that we may be experiencing does not seem meaningful, it can trigger within us, the desire to find meaning.
+As the author, Kelly McGonigal clarifies:

-Being aligned with your core values is a potent way to add more meaning in your life.
-This involves deciding on the values which are most important to you and spending a brief period of time describing the significance of them as well as how you express these values in everyday life.
+Being aligned with your core values is an effective way to add more meaning to your life.
+This involves deciding on the values which are most important to you and then describing the significance of them as well as how you would express these values in everyday life.

 “…when you reflect on your values, the story you tell yourself about stress shifts.
 You see yourself as strong and able to grow from adversity.
 You become more likely to approach challenges than to avoid them.
 And you are better able to see the meaning in difficult circumstances.”

-We are likely to experience the challenge response in situations which require us to perform under pressure –such as a sports competition or giving a public speech or sitting for an exam.
-In the midst of a challenge response, the body responds in a manner similar to the way it does when you exercise -maximizing blood flow for greater energy which in turn helps you to focus and take action.
+McGonigal tells us that we are likely to experience the challenge response in situations that require us to perform under pressure.
+Examples may include a sports competition or giving a public speech, or sitting for an exam.
+In the midst of a challenge response, the body responds in a manner similar to the way it does when you exercise, by maximizing blood flow for greater energy which in turn helps you to focus and take action.